Wednesday, August 20th 2014

 It is usual in parish churches to find plaques commemorating deceased members of the parish and this church has several, some quite old.
 These two attracted my attention particularly for the young age at which both men died, 33 and 21, respectively.
 Captain Stear “dyed” in Waymouth (the old spelling of the town’s name) but the place of death of Lieutenant Campbell is not stated.
 This, together with his young age, suggests that he may have fallen in one of the wars taking place in 1799.
 There are at least three to choose from in which British forces were involved.

 On the corner of St Edmund Street with Maiden Street, there once stood a Tudor merchant’s house.
 This was no doubt a good place to live for a merchant as it is conveniently close to the docks.
 Said merchant, could he see his house today, might be disconcerted by the fact that it now houses a public toilet.
-What marks this toilet as distinct from others of its kind, however, is the cannonball embedded in the gable end just below a third-floor window.
+What marks this toilet as distinct from others of its kind, however, is the cannonball embedded in the gable end just below a second-floor window.
 This is thought to have been fired from a cannon mounted on a ship during the English Civil War.
 Melcombe was a Parliamentary garrison so this must be a Royalist projectile.
 Nothing for the citizens of Melcombe to lose their heads over…

 We went to the port which is still quite busy with freight services and pleasure craft.
 One of the main companies here is Condor Ferries which operates services to Guernsey, Jersey and St Malo (you can just see one of the ferries near the top left of the photo).
 These services, however, are due to terminate in spring 2015 when Condor moves them to the newly refurbished terminal in Poole.
 What that means for Weymouth and for local trade and employment remains to be seen.